iamkimyeonju/Game-Theory-with-R/02-Mixed Strategy Nash Equilibrium.md

 ### Summary

 - Some games have mixed strategy equilibria
-- A players must be indifferent between the actions he or she randomizes over
+- A player must be indifferent between the actions he or she randomizes over
-- Interesting comparative statics
+- Interesting comparative statistics
 - Do see randomization:
   - in (professional) sports
   - in nature: which way a squirrel runs to get out of your way